WebAssembly/gc/proposals/gc/MVP-JS.md

 One important question about Typed Objects is how the identity of their prototype is determined at the point of `struct.new`.
-While it is tempting to have a per-Realm table of prototypes, looked up by the stucture of the typed object, this prevents use cases which need to put methods/helpers on the prototype since this would collisions between unrelated modules in unrelated packages.
+While it is tempting to have a per-Realm table of prototypes, looked up by the stucture of the Typed Object, this would likely lead to unintentional and unavoidable collisions as unrelated packages put helpers and other methods on these prototypes.

 Instead, there are two cases for determining the prototype of a Typed Object when it is constructed via `struct.new`/`array.new`: